From Bangkok to Siem Reap: 5 Best Ways to Get There

 More Related Articles on PlanetWare.com

 Exploring Siem Reap: There's much more to see in Siem Reap after you've visited the amazing Angkor Wat temples.
-For lots of must-do things in Cambodia's number one tourist destination, check out Top-Rated Tourist Attractions in Siem Reap.
+For lots of things to do in Cambodia's number one tourist destination, check out Top-Rated Tourist Attractions in Siem Reap.
 Wondering where to stay in Siem Reap?
 We have a breakdown of the best neighborhoods in Where to Stay in Siem Reap: Best Areas and Hotels.